HathorNetwork/rfcs/text/0000-p2p-identity.md

 # Motivation
 [motivation]: #motivation

-The motivation is to increase security in the peer connections and real time communication.
+The motivation is to have a safe p2p network with: (i) real time communication, (ii) messages broadcasted to all peers, (iii) new peers easily discovered, and (iv) protected from partition attacks.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation